DavidKilty/ProjectSubmission3/README.md

 ### Bugs not resolved

-- PEP8 stated several lines are too long, but these are due to the comments I had to mkae abouzt the code and the istructions which are printed and are not actually code, they do not interfere with the over all product or its delivery.
+- PEP8 stated several lines are too long, but these are due to the comments I had to make about the code and the instructions which are printed and are not actually code, they do not interfere with the over all product or its delivery.

 ![contactimage](assets/GameThruValidator.png)